gsoft-inc/wl-squide/docs/reference/runtime/useNavigationItems.md

 # useNavigationItems

-Retrieve the registered navigation items from the `Runtime` instance provided by `RuntimeContext`.
+Retrieve the registered navigation items from the `FireflyRuntime` instance.

 ## Reference